RicardoRivera7/HomeSOCUsingCloud/README.md

 <h2>Description</h2>
 This is a guide to build a security operations center on the cloud utilizing Microsoft Azure.
 We will be building an attack surface with utilzing Microsoft Sentinel as the SIEM, and logging and analyzing those attack attempts!
+I also show how to create Alerts and how to test them using Sentinel.
 <br />

 <h2>Prerequisites</h2>